 Still considered an active volcano, Santorini is known for exquisite beaches, especially black-sand (pebbly) beaches found everywhere on the island.

-We stayed in Perissa, the most beautiful black-sand beach town, at a family-run B&B. It's a long beach but it feels cozy because it has a massive rock called Mesa Vouno on one side, which separates it from a neighboring beach town, Kamari, and Ancient Thira - a site of the 11th century settlement.
+Perissa is probably the most beautiful black-sand beach town in Santorini.
+It's a long beach but it feels cozy because it has a massive rock called Mesa Vouno on one side, which separates it from a neighboring beach town, Kamari, and Ancient Thira - a site of the 11th century settlement.
 A word of advice: black sand gets very hot very quickly, so you'll be wise to wear flip flops all the way to the water.